homerhanumat/tigerstats/cran-comments.md

 ## R CMD check results

-There were no Errors or WARNINGs.
+There were no ERRORs or WARNINGs.

-I observed the following NOTEs:
+I observed the following NOTE:

 * (win-builder devel only):  No repository set, so cyclic dependency check skipped
-* (win-builder devel only):  Maintainer: 'Homer White hwhite0@georgetowncollege.edu'
-* (win-builder devel and release):  Possibly mis-spelled words in DESCRIPTION:
-    * abd (18:36)
-    * mosaicData (18:21)

-`abd` and `mosaicData` are names of packages.

 ## Downstream dependencies